billgao0807/dwelo-thermostat/README.md

-# dwelo-lights
+# dwelo-thermostat
 Bridge Dwelo smarthome to HomeKit with HomeBridge

 ## Configuration
-The values of "token", "home" and "lights" are specific to your Dwelo Account.
+The values of "token", "home" and "thermostat" are specific to your Dwelo Account.
 To get them, follow these steps (only needs to be done once).

 ### Getting "token" value
 1. Open Chrome.